 "Mommy!
 Daddy!" she cried when she saw us.
 Michael crossed the room and put his first finger to his lips in a gesture designed to keep the little girl quiet.
 He sat on the bed and laid his large hand on her head.
 "How ya doing, honey?" he asked.

-"I'm waiting for my kiss so I can do to sleep," she informed him matter-of-factly.
-I could tell that this child had a memory as long as an elephant.
-She got to her knees and threw her chubby arms around Michael's neck I a fierce hug of joy.
-He hugged her in return and I knew his was upset and trying to hide it from the little girl.
+"I'm waiting for my kiss so I can go to sleep," she informed him matter-of-factly.
+I could tell that this child had a memory as long as an elephant's.
+She got to her knees and threw her chubby arms around Michael's neck I in a fierce hug of joy.
+He hugged her in return and I knew he was upset and trying to hide it from the little girl.

 I glanced in the crib from where I had stopped in the doorway and saw that the baby, Brenna, who was about a year old, was fast asleep.
 She looked purely angelic and I knew she would be as beautiful as Anna was.